bluerobotics/bluerobotics.github.io/tutorials/cable-penetrator/index.md

 ##Step 3: Sealing the Penetrator

 <img src="/assets/images/tutorials/cable-penetrator/step-4.png" class="img-responsive" style="max-width:600px" />
-Mix your epoxy and fill your syringe.
+Mix the epoxy and fill the syringe.

 <img src="/assets/images/tutorials/cable-penetrator/step-5.png" class="img-responsive" style="max-width:600px" />
 <img src="/assets/images/tutorials/cable-penetrator/step-6.png" class="img-responsive" style="max-width:600px" />
 Fill the penetrator hole with the epoxy.
-Twist the cable within the hole to ensure the epoxy is filling any gaps.
+Move the cable from side to side within the hole to ensure the epoxy is filling any gaps.

 <img src="/assets/images/tutorials/cable-penetrator/step-7.png" class="img-responsive" style="max-width:600px" />
 After the epoxy dries, apply the same method to the other side of the penetrator.